This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Make the Filling: While the crust bakes, make the filling.
-Add the eggs, lemon juice, maple syrup, and lemon zest to a large bowl and whisk well by hand.
+- Make the filling: Add the eggs, lemon juice, maple syrup, and lemon zest to a large bowl and whisk well by hand.
 Don’t use a mixer for this, as whisking by hand is the best way to fully incorporate the eggs.
 Whisk quickly until you don’t see any egg white remaining.
 Add the tapioca flour and whisk until there are no clumps.
 Once the crust has finished baking, remove it from the oven.
 Immediately add the filling.
 Do not allow the crust to cool.

-- Bake the Bars: Lower the temperature to 325 degrees Fahrenheit and return the bars to the oven to bake for 20-22 minutes, or until the filling is set.
+- Bake: Lower the temperature to 325°F and return the bars to the oven to bake for 20-22 minutes, or until the filling is set.
 A little jiggle in the center is just right!

 - Chill: Allow the bars to cool completely, then transfer the pan to the refrigerator for 3-4 hours to let the bars set.
 Before serving, cut into twelve squares and sprinkle the bars with powdered sugar.
 Enjoy!